 One of the most exciting birdwatching sites in Northern France is the Marquenterre - see left (Photo courtesy of Marquenterre).
 It is very easy to access from the main road south from Calais to Rouen (see below).
 Less than an hour from the Channel tunnel, if you turn west off the main A16 road near Abbeville you’ll find the Marquenterre (https://www.baiedesomme.fr/lieu/1-14-5933-parc-du-marquenterre) a vast wetland nature reserve of 200ha of marsh, sand dunes and reed beds on the edge of the Baie de Somme (see photos below).
-This last is an extensive area of salt marsh and sea, on the Southern side of the English Channel.
+This last is an extensive area of salt marsh and sea, on the Atlantic coast of Picardy.

-If you want more, a few miles South of the Marquenterre there are other bird reserves near Cayeux sur Mer and at le Grand-Laviers.
-The last is just off the road from St Valery sur Somme to Abbeville.
+If you want more bird watching, there are other bird reserves near Cayeux sur Mer and at le Grand-Laviers, just off the road from St Valery sur Somme to Abbeville.
 It used to be an old sugar beet factory water storage reservoir but now is a quiet wooded setting with lots of good observation points around its three lagoons.